Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DOCUMENT-AUTHORIZATION.md

 #### DELETE/GET by Id Actions

 DMS retrieves the document from the backend, along with its security attributes.
-If they do not match the expanded authorizations, the action is not authorized.
+If they do not match the expanded EducationOrganization authorizations, the action is not authorized.